ramontayag/devbox-bootstrapper/README.md

 Playbook name: `auto_shutdown`

-Shuts down the computer if idle for 30 seconds.
+Shuts down the computer if idle for 30 minutes.